dartlangfr/risk-codelab/docs/step-6.md

 ```

 Key information:
-* Styles are already defined. `country`, `selected`, `selectable` define specific appearance on the country contours when the mouse is over, or when the country is selected or selectable.
+* Styles are already defined: `country`, `selected`, `selectable` define specific appearance on the country contours when the mouse is over, or when the country is selected or selectable.
-* In the `RiskBoard.created()`, data are read from a json file.
+* In the `RiskBoard.created()` constructor, country data are read from a json file.
 This file contains country contour paths and optimal center.
   * `HttpRequest` is a utility for retrieving data from a URL.
   * `getString()` is a convenience method for doing a simple GET request that returns a string.
   * The code uses a `Future` to perform the GET asynchronously.
   * The callback function for `.then()` is called when the Future completes successfully.
-  * When the `Future` completes successfully, the JSON content is read then set to the `paths` field.
+  * When the `Future` completes successfully, the json content is read then set to the `paths` field.
 * `@observable` specifies that `paths` is an observable property for use in Model-Driven-Views (MDV).
-MDV extends HTML and the DOM APIs to support a sensible separation between the UI (DOM) of a document or application and its underlying data (model).
 Updates to the model are reflected in the DOM and user input into the DOM is immediately assigned to the model.

 ### Draw country contours

-&rarr; Have a look to the loaded JSON file `web/res/country-paths.json`:
+&rarr; Have a look to the loaded json file `web/res/country-paths.json`:

 ```Json
 {